Utah

 Cedar Breaks

 Cedar Breaks was awesome like Bryce but quite different.
 It is a vast cleft in the Earth.
 You're a long way up in the world and it was quite cool even in June (in winter it's snowbound.)
-Cedar Breaks suffers from constant erosion being on a different side to Bryce.
+Cedar Breaks suffers from constant erosion (4 foot a century) being on a different side to Bryce.
 You don't get the rock sculptures but it is a great place if you want to see geology in action.
+Bristlecone pines on the edge, colours streaking around the walls of vast ancient ruined temples.

 At Zion Canyon you have to use the bus to get around as you're not supposed to drive in unlike Bryce.
 There is a trade-off between enabling people to see nature and preserving nature.
 We weren't able to do the trails in Zion (the heat was oppressive for one thing.)
 I did walk to see Weeping Rock where in the midst of barren dryness water falls down like rain.
 Courtesy of the rock here being porous and holding masses of water.